Grant Farred

-Grant Farred, a native of South Africa, is a professor of Africana Studies and English at Cornell University.
+Grant Farred is a South African sociologist who is professor of Africana Studies and English at Cornell University.
 He has previously taught at Williams College, the University of Michigan, and Duke University.
 He has written several books, served for eight years as editor of South Atlantic Quarterly, and is a leading figure in contemporary African-American Studies, Cultural Studies, and Postcolonial Studies.

 Early life and education

 Farred received a B.A. from the University of the Western Cape in 1987 and an Honours B.A. from the same institution in 1988; an M.A. from Columbia University in 1990; and a PhD from Princeton in 1997.
 At Columbia, he studied under Edward Said, whom he has described as his mentor and as "a model for being engaged in political activities outside the university."

 He received a Fulbright fellowship in 1989, was a Du Bois-Rodney-Mandela Fellow at the Center for Afroamerican and African Studies at the University of Michigan in 1994–1995, and was a fellow of the John Hope Franklin Center at Duke in 2002–2003.